Lady Macbeth

 Shakespeare Retold (Modern Verse)

-To bed, to bed!
-There's knocking at the gate: come, come, come, come, give me your hand.
-What's done can't be undone.
+Wash your hands, put on your nightgown; don’t look so pale.
+I tell you once again, Banquo is buried; he cannot rise out of his grave. … To bed, to bed!
+There’s knocking at the gate: come, come, come, come, give me your hand.
+What’s done can’t be undone.
+To bed, to bed, to bed!

 "Lady Macbeth is the most commanding and perhaps the most awe-inspiring figure that Shakespeare drew… distinguished from him by an inflexibility of will, which appears to hold imagination, feeling, and conscience completely in check."